 If you want to write a post for my blog (yes, please!), shoot me an email librarianjessica @ gmail dot com.
 Let me know why you're emailing me and give me an idea of your topic.
 I'll get back to you as quickly as I can.
 Please look at what I've published before, especially what I've published recently, when you propose a topic.
 I'm happy to accept posts that are on the same general topic as something I've published before, but almost never publish something on the exact same topic that approaches it in the exact same way.

 What I do when I edit a post is slightly different in each case, but here are some general things I do:

 - The tone needs to be casual.
 This isn't an academic, refereed publication.
 It's a conversation.
 That means personal pronouns are encouraged and footnotes/endnotes/etc. are not allowed.

 - I like posts to be between 500 and 750 words, but that's not a hard rule.
 (Over 1000 will probably, but not necessarily, be a problem.)

 - I'll tighten your prose where possible, if necessary.

 - Within reason, posts need to be geared towards a general audience.
 If it's something academic library oriented, or special library oriented, that's probably still general enough.

 - Not all guest posts are accepted, but I usually only say no when I don't think it fits the theme of the blog or when it covers the same territory of a previous post.

-- I prefer .doc and .docx documents so I can track changes during the editing process, but a Google document could work, too.
+- I prefer .doc and .docx documents so I can track changes easily and more obviously during the editing process, but a Google document can work, too.

 - I do give a [blank] about an Oxford Comma.